metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 8. Protect your web browser maximum possible by restrictively adjusting settings, and avoid using addons except one to block ads, which is known to be trusted by online community.

-9. When it comes to privacy, briefly, there 2 very different defense categories:
+9. When it comes to privacy, briefly, there are 2 very different defense categories:

    - Prevent identity theft, this is worse than loosing data, being hacked or just being spied on.\
    Go ahead and study worse identity theft cases and you'll understand

-   - Hide your activity, is what people usually refer to when talking about "privacy" Understanding the difference is important, because how do you defend if the threat is unknown?
+   - Hide your activity, is what people usually refer to when talking about "privacy"\
+   Understanding the difference is important, because how do you defend if the threat is unknown?

 10. Keep your operating system and anti virus patched maximum possible, that means checking for system and virus updates on daily basis.

-11. High value data and larger financial transactions should be performed on separate computer whose only purpose is to do this an nothing else, and to keep valueable data protected away from network.
+11. High value data and larger financial transactions should be performed on separate computer whose only purpose is to do this and nothing else, and to keep valueable data protected away from network.

 12. Encrypt your valueable hard drives or individual files, for computers such as those in point 10, this is requirement not suggestion.